g000001/srfi-46/README.md

-* SRFI 46: Basic Syntax-rules Extensions
+# SRFI 46 for Common Lisp: Basic Syntax-rules Extensions

-- Copyright (C) Taylor Campbell (2005).
+* Copyright (C) Taylor Campbell (2005).
 All Rights Reserved.
+* License: GPL 2.0

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the